infinum/eightshift-docs/docs/guides/taxonomy.md

 title: Taxonomy
 ---

 Custom Taxonomy class is located in `Eightshift Libs`.
-To extend it use `Eightshift_Libs\Custom_Taxonomy\Base_Taxonomy` namespace.
+To extend it, use `Eightshift_Libs\Custom_Taxonomy\Base_Taxonomy` namespace.
 This is an abstract class.

-## Examle:
+## Example:
-To create custom taxonomy make a new class `src/custom-taxonomy/class-blog-taxonomy.php`, and extend all methods provides in example.
-Also dont forget to register class inside `class-main.php`.
+To create custom taxonomy, make a new class `src/custom-taxonomy/class-blog-taxonomy.php`, and extend all methods provides an example.
+Also, don't forget to register the class inside `class-main.php`.

 ```php
 <?php